We can’t standardize the length of time a person should take in the shower. Some people have long hair while others like me are bald.

-Design can be prescribed like medicine as proposed by philosopher Alain De Botton to help us with our specific needs.
-The work-a-holic who longs for life outside the city in the wide open air doesn’t want the same living room as the philomath who has an endless thirst for learning or the second-generation immigrant who wants to better understand their roots.
-Birch Sandwich is a place that creates as many options as possible so that everyone can find the best design for their needs.
+The philosopher Alain De Botton believes design wants to be prescribed like medication.
+It should help us with our specific needs.
+The work-a-holic who longs for life outside the city doesn’t want the same living room as the philomath who has an endless thirst for learning or the second-generation immigrant who wants to better celebrate their roots.
+This is a site that creates as many options as possible so that everyone can discover the perfect design for them.

-Design history books show that eras of the past were more elaborate in their volume of design when compared to the mass-standardized products available today that all look just the same.
+In the past, design history books show eras that were more elaborate in their volume of design when compared to the mass-standardized products available today.
+Everything has become more of the same since the industrial revolution.

 Malvina Reynolds (Cover by her friend Pete Seeger)

-The 20th Century was successful in creating affordable design.
+The 20th Century however was very successful in creating affordabilty.
 For furniture, ready-to-assemble was designers and manufacturers most important contribution.
-Birch Sandwich aims to combine the best parts of the last century, affordability, with everything else that came before such as products being made-to-last.
+I aim to bring together the best parts of the last century, affordability, with everything else that came before such as durability and customization.

 While studying architecture, I learned about new methods in design and making that were not limited to standardization.
 Old tools resemble automated stamping machines that create identical products on hard-working assembly lines.
 New tools are closer to household desktop printers where every page can be different.
-Changing ink for wood, these machines are the tools to achieve the vision above.
+Changing ink for wood, these machines are the tools to create a better design future.

 My first project took place on Kickstarter.
 I wanted to create a furniture project that was as unique as I thought a 21st century furniture design should be.
 This Stool Rocks was a rocking stool featuring three different options: Easy Rock, Soft Rock, and Hard Rock that had different curavatures on their underside resulting in different levels of stability.
 The project was successful with 500+ backers.